jdfr/pyclipper/README.md

 * Matplotlib 1.4.2 (optional, for 2D plotting)
 * Mayavi 4.3.1 (optional, for 3D plotting)

 Please note that the project will probably compile with other versions of the dependencies, the numbers are just the versions used in development.
-It has been tested only on CPython.
+It has been tested only on CPython +2.7 and +3.4, both in Linux and Windows.

 ## How to compile